Director of Undergraduate Studies Justin Burton at (404)727-4297

 4. A capstone exercise will deepen student engagement with the issues and perspectives through research, internship, campus project, or other practicum experience.
 A capstone essay will complete the portfolio.
 Capstone experiences can be supervised by any appropriate faculty member or study abroad faculty member and may be carried out in a course or non-course experience.
 Registration in the capstone seminar will provide a community of fellow minors and allow final development of the portfolio.

-5. A rotating Steering Committee will provide guidance and supervision throughout the student’s progress through the Minor and will meet with students twice during the semester of their capstone experience.
+5. A rotating Steering Committee will provide guidance and supervision throughout the student's progress through the Minor.

 The e-portfolio is an electronic repository for student assignments, essays, field work, personal statements and research related to the sustainability minor.
 Preparation of the e-portfolio involves three stages: development, reflection and presentation.